 Then your private guide will drive to your accomodation.

-(we recommend a pick up not later than 8.30 am on Day 1, entrance fee included also in the mentioned Dday museum.
+(We recommend 8.30 am pick up on Day 1, entrance fee included also in the mentioned Dday museum.
 Meals and accommodation not included).